ciorceri/logXchecker/README.md

     - Support for ADIF & Cabrillo logs with generic and rules based validator

 #### Usage
-To run the tool using source code you need Python 3.6 or Python 3.7
+To run the tool using source code you need Python 3.7+

     - For Windows download and install from: https://www.python.org/downloads/
     - For Ubuntu install using: